k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ### Step 3 - Create and Execute TDM Load Tasks

-The TDM GUI enables creating [TDM load tasks](/articles/TDM/tdm_gui/24_task_reference_tab.md#reference-tab---load-task) to copy Reference tables that have been successfully extracted into the Cassandra DB.
+The TDM GUI enables the creation of [TDM load tasks](/articles/TDM/tdm_gui/24_task_reference_tab.md#reference-tab---load-task) in order to copy Reference tables that have been successfully extracted into the Cassandra DB.
 The execution of a load task runs the **TDMReferenceLoader** Broadway flow to copy the task's reference tables to the target environment.

 Click for more information about generic [TDM Broadway flows](10_tdm_generic_broadway_flows.md).